philp1951/WeatherClock-1/README.md

 When it is configured for CumulusMX connection the RHS can display the following weather information: (Temp)erature, (Press)ure, (Wind) speed and direction, (Rain)fall, (UV)index together with Sunrise and Sunset times for the day.

+The temperature an pressure values have trend dots associated with them.
+The indicate the following:
+    RED     Falling value
+    GREEN   Rising value
+    BLUE    Steady value

 In this configuration weatherclock starts up with the weather display on the RHS.

 User configuration
 ------------------

-The source file (weatherclock.py) in the download can be modified as you see fit.
+The source files (weatherclock.py / weatherclock-win.py) in the download can be modified as you see fit.
 Please take a copy before you change anything - it saves problems later on.
 I recommend using an editor that 'understands' Python.
 Python3 is very 'picky' about formatting - a space in the wrong place causes problems.
 I used the editor ATOM (https://www.atom.io)

 The usual things to change (other than the variables as explained above) are the colour definitions - these are defined as three numbers representing (Red, Green, Blue) with values between 0 (off) to 255 (full intensity).
 A bright yellow, for instance is (255, 255, 0).